 You actually get more from exercising in the autumn and winter.
 It’s more invigorating; it gives you more of a kick.

-TGB Blog: Is there a key to enjoying outdoor activities in the UK, and can you recommend any adventure hotspots?
+TGB Blog: Is there a key to enjoying a Steve Backshall style expedition in the UK?

 Steve: I think the key thing is to plan for rain.
 If it doesn’t then it’s a nice surprise.
 But if it does rain when you’re not prepared for it, your activity can quickly turn into a nightmare.